nctu6/ollama/examples/README.md

 # Examples

-This directory contains different examples of using Ollama.
+This directory contains different examples of using Unieai.